-- 1. All meat class rabbits will be weighed at the time of judging.
+1. All meat class rabbits will be weighed at the time of judging.
 All rabbits in the pen must be within the weight restrictions for that pen to be eligible to show for Champion.
-Each member is limited to exhibit one meat pen. - 2.
-If you plan to sell a Meat Pen in the Rabbit auction refer to Meat Pen Auction rules and deadlines.
+Each member is limited to exhibit one meat pen.